bluesky/bluesky-queueserver/docs/source/using_queue_server.rst

 by enabling *IGNORE_FAILURES* mode, in which the server proceeds with execution of the next plan in the queue even after the current plan fails.
 The operation is slightly different if the *LOOP* mode is enabled: successfully executed (or stopped) plans and instructions are added to the back of the queue, allowing client to infinitely repeate a sequence of plans.
-The stopped plans are treated as successful in both modes.
+The stopped plans are treated as successful in all modes.
 Stopping a plan also stops execution of the queue.

 See the tutorials :ref:`tutorial_starting_stopping_queue` and :ref:`tutorial_iteracting_with_run_engine`.